UltraSketchLLM: Sub-1-Bit LLM Compression via Sketch and Hardware-Friendly Operators: Design of

-We adopt a $Max$ operation during the interpret stage to leverage the variety in multi-row sketch and increase the possibility of mapping a weight to a close value.
-During inference, decompressing a weight can be calculated by
+During decompression for inference, we adopt the $Max$ operation to interpret sketch states.
+Taking advantage of the mapping pattern variety in a multi-row sketch, the probability of mapping a weight to a close value increases.
+This process can be calculated by

-Given fixed sketch storage, the number of rows and columns of sketch state is a trade-off, and row number in ~\Brand{} is empirically set to 3.
+Calculations above originally carry on in sequence for each weight, and are replaced by a fused matrix operation for batch processing in real implementation, as explained in Section~\ref{sub:operator_mapping}.

 AbsMaxMin, as an underestimate sketch, either preserves the original value or represents it with a smaller absolute value.
 Therefore, the error is controlled by the upper bound of the minimum value of sketch states.
-The proposed AbsMaxMin sketch ensures that the minimum value is higher than a targeted threshold with a high probability, as formulated by the following equation:
+The proposed AbsMaxMin sketch ensures that the minimum value exceeds a targeted threshold with high probability, as formulated by the following equation:

-where $s$ is the sketch state, $\Phi$ is the cumulative distribution function of model weights, $p$ is the target probability, and $n$ is the number of conflicting elements, related to allocated sketch size and the number of model weights.
-The detailed proof is in Appendix~\ref{app:prof}.
+where $s$ is the sketch state, $\Phi$ is the cumulative distribution function of model weights, $p$ is the target probability, and $n$ is the number of conflicting elements, related to the compression ratio.
+The proof establishes a high-probability lower bound for the AbsMaxMin sketch by modeling the number of elements per bucket as binomial and solving for the minimum value threshold in a bucket.